 How to Style the Elevated Combat Boot for the Office

-I recommend a pair that is smooth, not tumbled leather, no contrast stitching, no contrast hardware, and laces the same color.
+I recommend a pair that is smooth, not tumbled leather, has no contrast stitching, no contrast hardware, and laces the same color.
+You also should consider whether or not you want a steel toe depending on your work needs.
 If possible, also choose a style with the soles the same color as the shoe (no contrast or gum soles).
 Black is the easiest to look dressy, and the easiest to polish up and keep looking fresh.

 How to Style Chelsea Boots for the Office